Product structures in Floer theory for Lagrangian cobordisms

 \subsection{Acknowledgements}

 This work is part of my PhD thesis which I did at the Université de Nantes under the supervision of Frédéric Bourgeois and Baptiste Chantraine, who I warmly thank for their guidance, help and support.
-I would also like to thank the referees Jean-François Barraud and Lenny Ng, for many helpful comments and remarks, and Paolo Ghiggini and François Laudenbach for helpful discussions.
+I would also like to thank the referees of my PhD thesis Jean-François Barraud and Lenny Ng, for many helpful comments and remarks, and Paolo Ghiggini and François Laudenbach for helpful discussions.
+Finally, I thank the anonymous referee for the corrections and comments.
 Part of this paper has been written at the CIRGET which I thank for its hospitality.